Vesicoureteral Reflux

 Why Treatment for Vesicoureteral Reflux Is Important

 The good news is that VUR doesn’t present immediate problems and may improve or resolve as your child gets older.
-But without treatment, it could allow a bladder infection to progress into a kidney infection.
-Our pediatric urology providers often recommend a treatment plan that starts with monitoring the bladder and kidneys and may include prescribing antibiotics to prevent urinary tract infections (UTIs).
+But without treatment, it could allow a urinary tract infection (UTI) in the bladder to move upward and progress into a kidney infection.
+Repeated kidney infections can cause kidney damage.
+Our pediatric urology providers will recommend a treatment plan that starts with monitoring the bladder and kidneys and may include prescribing antibiotics to prevent UTIs.
 In severe cases, your child’s provider may recommend surgery to cure the VUR and avoid permanent damage to the kidneys.
+About 10% of children develop high blood pressure (hypertension), and 1% may develop kidney failure.

 Our Locations